-Mr. Parker’s spirit still takes its role as founder very seriously, and its aim when roaming about is to make sure guests are enjoying their stay – talk about ghastly hospitality!
+Mr. Parker’s spirit still takes its role as founder very seriously, and its aim when roaming about is to ensure guests enjoy their stay – talk about ghastly hospitality!
 Check latest rates and more information.

 After an exciting day of exploring Boston, guests can relax in the comfort and luxury of this full-service hotel.

-The property is located near 13 historic sites from the Freedom Trail with only a short walk away, perfect for those looking to take advantage of their next getaway!
+The property is located near 13 historic sites from the Freedom Trail, just a short walk away, perfect for those looking to take advantage of their next getaway!

 The Crescent Hotel, Eureka Springs, Arkansas

-Built back in 1886 in Eureka Springs, Arkansas, the Crescent Hotel was once the base of Norman Baker.
-He was a vicious entrepreneur and criminal who marketed the premises as the place where patients could get a fake cure for cancer.
+Built in 1886 in Eureka Springs, Arkansas, the Crescent Hotel was once the base of Norman Baker.
+He was a vicious entrepreneur and criminal who marketed the premises as where patients could get a fake cure for cancer.